 PESTEL analysis of the social media industry

 This is a detailed PESTEL analysis of the social media industry.
 It aims to examine several important factors that impact on this industry in a number of countries, particularly the USA, the UK, the EU, China, and India.
 Social media come in many forms from traditional blogs to modern day social networking sites.
-However, the main focus of this article will be on the social networking sites.
+However, the focus of this article is on the social networking sites.

-Political factors that impact on the social media industry
+Political factors explored in PESTEL analysis of the social media industry

 Political environment often influences and is influenced by social media.
 For instance, some of the top social networking sites are banned in countries such as China and North Korea.
 On the contrary, they are free to operate virtually in the rest of the world without any or little political influence.